 Steven Moffat is none too pleased that "crucial plot lines" of the opening two episodes of the new Doctor Who series were made public before the programmes aired last month.

 UK security and counter-terrorism minister Baroness Neville-Jones steps down after a year in the job.

 French firm Linutop has launched its latest micro desktop: the model 4.

-EMC WorldEMC World EMC has announced a Cloud Tiering Appliance to move files from select arrays to VNX and Isilon, and from VNX to Atmos and Data Domain.
+EMC WorldEMC has announced a Cloud Tiering Appliance to move files from select arrays to VNX and Isilon, and from VNX to Atmos and Data Domain.
 It is, in effect, Rainfinity reinvented and will develop into a generalised data mover.

 Google has set aside $500m to settle the investigation into its advertising practices by US regulators.

 The next iPod Nano - Apple's small, square music player line - will get a rear-facing video camera, it seems.